keithy/st-ulid/README.md

 # st-ulid
 #### BaseEncoder

-A universal encoder/decoder supporting a variety of character sets with arbitrary bit width's
+A universal encoder/decoder supporting a variety of character sets with arbitrary bit widths

 crockford (32) is used for ulid's
 ### ulid implementation in smalltalk